samvk/postcss-px-to-prem/README.md

 I created this for two simple reasons:

 1. Everyone on my team knows what `28px` roughly looks like.
 Not so much `1.75rem`.
-2. It how we measure things for the screens.
+2. It's how we measure things for the screens.
 More often than not I simply determine what I need in pixels, then convert it to `rem`.

 #### Developer Notes